seinecle/codapps/docs/generated-html/subdir/creating-a-form-two-methods_temp_slides.md

 So this is how you add a Form by writing some code in a file.
 But in this course, *we will first use almost no coding at all*.
 We will use instead a simpler approach:

 ==  !
+==  2.
+Another possibility: creating a form without coding - with the GUI

 In the previous lesson we had called this method the "Ikea approach": we just assemble pre-existing blocks, without designing the whole furniture ourself.